 Mental Health through MedlinePlus is an ad-free clearinghouse for mental health topics such as What’s Normal, What’s Not?
 Finding an Expert, Making and Keeping friends, Loneliness and many more.
 Includes contributions from the American Psychiatric Association, Cleveland Clinic, Mayo, NAMI, National Institute of Mental Health, other experts

 CMS identified issues with using atypical antipsychotic medications for adults.
 This fact sheet summarizes FDA-approved product labels for using atypical antipsychotic drugs in adults.
 Such medications include aripiprazole (Abilify), olanzapine (Zyprexa), risperidone (Risperdal), clozapine and more.
 Fact sheet also links to treatment guidelines for these meds in adults.
 Published October 2015

 Child Mental Health at MedlinePlus includes references on mental health medications in children, traumatic stress, when to seek help for your child, questions to ask about psychiatric hospitalization for children and adolescents, selecting a mental health professional, resources for parents.
 Site explains that it’s important to recognize and treat mental illnesses in children early on.
 Once mental illness develops, it becomes a regular part of the child’s behavior, which then is more difficult to treat.

-NAMI – the National Alliance on Mental Illness cites survey that 39% of people with a substance abuse problem in the last year also had a mental illness and an Substance Use Disorder in the past year.
+NAMI – the National Alliance on Mental Illness cites a survey that about 3.3 percent of all adults in 2014 had both a mental illness and an Substance Use Disorder in the past year.
 Dual diagnosis is also referred to as co-occurring disorders

 Find a Psychologist in the this easy to use database of thousands of licensed psychologists, from the nonprofit credentialing organization National Register of Health Service Providers in Psychology